-The New Free Genetic Ancestry Report You Don’t Want to Miss
+The Free Genetic Ancestry Report You Don’t Want to Miss

-If you’re one of the many thousands of genealogists that have tested your DNA in the hopes of better understanding your genetic heritage, you’ll be excited to hear that there is a new way to do just this — and it’s free.
+If you’re one of the many thousands of genealogists that have tested your DNA in the hopes of better understanding your genetic heritage, you’ll be excited to hear that there is a new way to analyze your results — and it’s free.

-Last October a new project from Columbia University researchers and the NY Genome Center went public, promising free ancestry reports and relative matching in exchange for allowing your raw genetic data to be part of an eager new research initiative.
+In October 2015 a new project from Columbia University researchers and the NY Genome Center went public, promising free ancestry reports and relative matching in exchange for allowing your raw genetic data to be part of an eager new research initiative.

 The project is DNA.Land and this week they made an exciting change.